pkgdown/extra.css

 Differential Expression Analysis

 We will run a differential expression analysis to identify potential biomarkers.
-We will use do_limma() so that we will be able to correct also for Age.
+We will use hd_de_limma() so that we will be able to correct also for Sex and Age.
 This method will help us pinpoint proteins that are significantly different between conditions.
-We will present only the results for AML (Acute Myeloid Leukemia).
+We will run the analysis 3 times for different case classes against all other classes each time.
+We will also run hd_plot_volcano() to visualize the results.
+We will present only the results for Acute Myeloid Leukemia (AML).

 case = "AML",

-#> Assay logFC CI.L CI.R AveExpr t P.Value adj.P.Val B Disease
+#> Feature logFC CI.L CI.R AveExpr t P.Value adj.P.Val B Disease

 #> <chr> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl> <chr>